Port Pirie West

 Port Pirie West faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 5.9%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 4.8%, followed by postgraduate qualifications (0.8%) and graduate diplomas (0.3%).
-Trade and technical skills are prevalent, with 34.7% of residents aged 15+ holding vocational credentials – advanced diplomas (6.4%) and certificates (28.3%).
+Bachelor degrees are the most common at 4.8%, followed by postgraduate qualifications (0.8%) and graduate diplomas (0.3%).
+Trade and technical skills are prominent, with 34.7% of residents aged 15+ holding vocational credentials – advanced diplomas (6.4%) and certificates (28.3%).

 Frequently Asked Questions - Education